How to Plan for Thanksgiving (Part Two)

 One week before (on how to plan for Thanksgiving):

 - Clean out your refrigerator and freezer.
-Since there are so many items to prepare, now is the perfect time to clean these two spots out.
+Since there are so many items to prepare, now is the perfect time to clean out these two spots.
 Toss out or finish up anything that’s almost empty.
 Wipe out the produce drawers so you are ready for the Big Grocery Shop on the weekend before the holiday.
 Clean out the freezer so you’ll have room for anything you bake ahead or for frozen items you need to store.

 5. Wash any wine 🍷 glasses, clear mugs 🍺, etc. that you will be using at the event.